Ormeloxifene

 Ormeloxifene, also known as centchroman, is one of the selective estrogen receptor modulators, or SERMs, a class of medication which acts on the estrogen receptor.
 It is best known as a nonsteroidal oral contraceptive which is taken once per week.
 In India, ormeloxifene has been available as birth control since the early 1990s, and it was marketed there under the trade name Saheli, currently available free-of-cost for the women in India as Chhaya (Centchroman).

-Ormeloxifene has also been licensed under the trade names Novex-DS, Centron, and Sevista.
+Ormeloxifene has also been licensed under the trade names Ormalin, Novex-DS, Centron, and Sevista.

 Medical uses

 Ormeloxifene is primarily used as a contraceptive but may also be effective for dysfunctional uterine bleeding and advanced breast cancer.

 Birth control

 Ormeloxifene may be used as a weekly oral contraceptive.
 The weekly schedule is an advantage for women who prefer an oral contraceptive, but find it difficult or impractical to adhere to a daily schedule required by other oral contraceptives.

 For the first twelve weeks of use, it is advised to take the ormeloxifene pill twice per week.
 From the thirteenth week on, it is taken once per week.

 The consensus is that backup protection in the first month is a cautious but sensible choice.
 A standard dose is 30 mg weekly, but 60 mg loading doses can reduce pregnancy rates by 38%.

 It has a failure rate of about 1-2% with ideal use which is slightly less effective than found for combined oral contraceptive pills.